rdt249/icarus/README.md

 ### Running icarus inside a Python script or Jupyter Notebook

+If icarus.py is running in the background, make sure to kill it first (see above).
 Running the main icarus loop can be done within a Python script or notebook with the following lines:
 ```
 import icarus